Authentic Sakura Fare - Sakura Mochi, Sakura Manju, Sakura Soba and Sakura Crepe

 They came in a small container of two... each ball was really small - about 1.5 inches (or maybe slightly larger) in diameter.
 You can easily pop an entire mochi ball into your mouth, as I think you're meant to, otherwise it will be messy with the leaf getting in the way.

-I couldn't quite taste any sakura in the rice itself, but the leaf tasted kind of salty and had a herb-like grassy taste to it.
-And that went very well with the sweet azuki red bean paste... the way herby flavours tend to go well with sweet stuff, like lemongrass drink or lavender ice cream.
+I couldn't quite taste any sakura in the rice itself, but the leaf tasted like the authentic picked Japanese sakura leaf, which is kind of salty, slightly sour (as they use sour plum) and with a herb-like grassy taste to it.
+And that went very well with the sweet azuki red bean paste, the way herby flavours tend to go well with sweet stuff, like lemongrass drink or lavender ice cream.

 Texture-wise, it was very soft and sticky... the ingredients list contained kanten, or agar agar as we know it in Southeast Asia.
-It's a kind of jelly... which I suppose was added to help with the texture of the azuki paste? *shrug* At least, I've seen it in the ingredients list for the paste before.
-It wouldn't make sense that they would want to add it to the rice to "firm" it up.
+It's a kind of jelly, which I suppose was added to help with either the texture of the leaf during the pickling process or possibly the azuki paste.
+At least, I've seen it in the ingredients list for the adzuki paste before.
+(It wouldn't make sense that they would want to add it to the rice to "firm" it up.)

-I guess I would classify this as comfort food?
-The kind of dessert that you would like as a kid, and then persist in eating into adulthood out of nostalgia haha.
+I guess I would classify this as comfort food.
+The kind of dessert that you would like as a kid, and then persist in eating into adulthood out of nostalgia.

 Sakura Manju